JellyTitan/Sofle-Pico/README.md

 ### New features in V3
 * Default OLED is now 64x128, as opposed to 32x128.
 * OLED ports are separated and offset, so no jumper soldering is required.
+* 2 Common SSD1306 64x128 OLED variants are supported. (circle corner and oval corner).
 * Added clearly labeled and easily accessible [Pimoroni trackball](https://shop.pimoroni.com/en-us/products/trackball-breakout) tie in footprint.
-* Drastically simplified the PCB & improved labeling to simplify build troubleshooting.
+* Simplified the PCB & improved labeling to help with build troubleshooting.
 (The addition of a GND & VCC planes specifically).
 * Added through-hole/Surface mount hybrid footprints for the per-switch diodes.
 * Added a 'breakout' section for the unused pico pins to allow for easy tinkering.
-* Added optional solenoid.
-* The default communication is Serial, but the connection for TX/RX Full duplex is available if you would like to enable it.
-(The Pico supports firmware crossover).
+* The default communication protocol is full duplex TX/RX.

 ### Notable changes
 * Improved labeling and footprint masking to poke-yoke the build process.
 * 3 degree rotation of the innermost thumb key.
-* Sofle V1 & V2 firmware is not compatible due to the complete rewire for pipico.
+* Sofle V1 & V2 firmware is not compatible due to the complete rewire for pi pico.
 * Added drill holes above the mini-e hole to allow for easier tweezer placement.
 * MCU footprints side-by-side to reduce potential shorts.
-* Removed I2C Bus implementation.
+* Removed legacy I2C Bus implementation.
 * Modified thumb cluster outline to accommodate 1.25u thumb keycap.
 * Rounded board corners with a consistent radius.
 * Added teardrops to decrease likelihood of acid traps during manufacture.
-* Added a VCC net to simplify routing.
+* Added VCC & GND net to simplify routing.
 * Poka-yoke TRRS footprint by removing unnecessary solder masks.
 * Tweaked diode placement & improved labeling for easier troubleshooting.
 * Removed reset button.
 It is no longer needed, as the Pico has a physical rest button.